 A recruitment business can be an employment agency or an employment business or both.

-Employment agencies or recruitment consultancies introduce work-seekers to employers and they become an employee of the company to whom they were introduced.
+An agency or recruitment consultancy introduce people who are looking for work to employers and they become an employee of the business or organisation to whom they were introduced by the agency.

-An employment business arranges temporary work and the temporary worker is paid by the agency rather than by the company to which they are supplied.
+An employment business arranges temporary work and the temporary worker is paid by the agency rather than by the business or organisation to which they are supplied.

 The private recruitment industry is regulated by The Employment Agencies Act 1973 and the Conduct of Employment Agencies and Employment Businesses Regulations 2003, and the Agency Workers Regulations 2010, which implemented the EU Temporary Workers Directive.